SAP/clm-sl-alert-notification-client/README.md

 ```

 * IAuthorizationHeader - used to authorize in front of Alert Notification.
 It could be either BasicAuthorizationHeader or OAuthAuthorizationHeader
-depending on the type of credentials created in [Acquiring API access credentials](https://help.sap.com/viewer/5967a369d4b74f7a9c2b91f5df8e6ab6/Cloud/en-US/80fe24f86bde4e3aac2903ac05511835.html).
+depending on the type of credentials created in [Credential Management](https://help.sap.com/viewer/5967a369d4b74f7a9c2b91f5df8e6ab6/Cloud/en-US/80fe24f86bde4e3aac2903ac05511835.html).
-In this tutorial, we'll use basic authorization:
+In this tutorial, we'll use basic authorization mechanism:

 ```java
 IAuthorizationHeader authorizationHeader = new BasicAuthorizationHeader("<<CLIEND_ID>>", "<<CLIENT_SECRET>>");